albogdano/albogdano/README.md

 Hi all! 👋

-👉 To all HR people visiting - currently, I'm not open to new job opportunities.
-Thanks!<br>
-👉 To all fellow solopreneurs and indie hackers - [follow my journey on Indie Hackers](https://www.indiehackers.com/albogdano).
+I'm Alex, an indie solo developer from Europe.
+[Follow my journey on Indie Hackers](https://www.indiehackers.com/albogdano).

 - 🔭 I’m currently working on: the Q&A platform Scoold and the backend server Para
 - 🌱 I’m currently learning: how to find a healthy work/life balance